hpi-schul-cloud/schulcloud-synapse-synchronization/README.md

 Right now we should not kick out users of rooms they are in, because they can be added to new rooms via the chat interface.
 We also do not lower the users power level in a sync.

-## Open Questions:

-- TODO: Globale Lehrerzimmer: How to ensure invites are not resent to often -> we can not know if user already received invite and declined -> move to dedicated function?

 ## Container